Oligopoly

 CompetitionIntenseStrategicNone

-Result: This concentration allows the major airlines to maintain profitability and pricing power, illustrating the stability and strategic nature of an oligopoly.
+Result: This extreme concentration allows the major airlines to maintain stable profitability and significant pricing power, even in a high-cost environment, perfectly illustrating the strategic stability and mutual interdependence of an oligopoly.

 FAQs